Retatrutide

 What You Can Use Right Now

-Two FDA-approved GLP-1 medications are available today, both as brand-name products and through licensed compounding pharmacies:
+Two FDA-approved GLP-1 medications are available today as brand-name products.
+Compounded preparations of these medications are also dispensed by licensed compounding pharmacies:

-Semaglutide: Available as Wegovy (weight management) and Ozempic (type 2 diabetes), plus compounded semaglutide in vials at concentrations from 1 to 5 mg/mL.
-Clinical trials show approximately 15% body weight loss.
+Semaglutide: Available as Wegovy® (weight management) and Ozempic® (type 2 diabetes), both FDA-approved branded products from Novo Nordisk.
+Compounded semaglutide is also dispensed by licensed compounding pharmacies in vials at concentrations from 1 to 5 mg/mL.

-Tirzepatide: Available as Zepbound (weight management) and Mounjaro (type 2 diabetes), plus compounded tirzepatide in vials at concentrations from 5 to 30 mg/mL.
-Clinical trials show approximately 22.5% body weight loss.
+Tirzepatide: Available as Zepbound® (weight management) and Mounjaro® (type 2 diabetes), both FDA-approved branded products from Eli Lilly.
+Compounded tirzepatide is also dispensed by licensed compounding pharmacies in vials at concentrations from 5 to 30 mg/mL.

 Key Takeaways